By Ron Wagner

 “I had never really ventured into portraits.
 I just didn’t consider myself a portrait photographer,” Angel says.
 “The intimacy and the responsibility I felt was involved was a bit overwhelming.
 I was intimidated but also very excited because in some ways I was ready to face that fear.”

-Angel had made a name for herself chronicling Nashville’s booming restaurant scene after earning her bachelor of fine arts in photography from Watkins in 2012 but was surprised, to say the least, when Watkins director of communications Brendan Tapley asked if she’d be interested in using those skills to help completely reinvent the school’s brand, which would include its entire website and other materials.
+Angel had made a name for herself chronicling Nashville’s booming restaurant scene after earning her bachelor of fine arts in photography from Watkins in 2012 but was surprised, to say the least, when Watkins vice president of communications Brendan Tapley asked if she’d be interested in using those skills to help completely reinvent the school’s brand, which would include its entire website and other materials.
 Nothing from the past was going to migrate to the new pages or screens to come.
 Instead, the college would rest on a new foundation of relevance, sophistication, and innovation, all of which would better invoke the school’s 130-year history as a launchpad for generations of seekers, thinkers, and doers.
 To that end, Watkins wanted to capture something elusive: the seen and unseen lifestyle of the artist, the questions and answers that drive her or him, and how those answers solve society’s challenges.
 Tapley wanted Angel to make the universal personal, and the personal universal.

 Portraying artists in their most intimate moments of creativity seemed daunting.
 And yet also entirely appropriate in terms of what a conservatory for the arts promises.
 To Angel, it was a refreshingly unapologetic and sincere way to interpret, and honor, the artistic life.
 Curiously enough, what scared her about the project was also what ended up helping her: her subjects.